Data-Centric-AI-Community/fg-data-synthetic/README.md

 All the Deep Learning models are implemented leveraging Tensorflow 2.0.
 Several example Jupyter Notebooks and Python scripts are included, to show how to use the different architectures.

-Are you ready to learn more about synthetic data and the bext-practices for synthetic data generation?
+Are you ready to learn more about synthetic data and the best-practices for synthetic data generation?

 ## Quickstart
 The source code is currently hosted on GitHub at: https://github.com/ydataai/ydata-synthetic